 About Stuff I Do and Have Done

 I founded Ujoin, a tech startup company and graduate of Blue Startups -- one of the nation's top accelerators.
 Ujoin was also in a cohort of the Conscious Venture Lab in West Baltimore.
-We help organizations, everyday citizens, and businesses build their email lists and turn those lists into really effective advocacy on policies.
+We help organizations, everyday citizens, and businesses turn their online audiences into effective advocates on policies.
 After working with industry leaders' platforms for years, I started work on a better, less expensive platform.